exdx/dcp/README.md

 what should be copied to the local filesystem.

 `dcp` is a simple binary that attempts to simplify this workflow.
-A user can simply say `dcp <image-name>` and it can extract the contents of that image on to the local filesystem.
-It can also simply print the contents of the image to stdout, and not create any local files.
+A user can simply say `dcp <image-name>` and it can extract the contents of that image onto the local filesystem.
+It can also just print the contents of the image to stdout, and not create any local files.

 ## Implementation